Zyleree/KronoxCore/readme.md

 -   **NIO (Non-Blocking I/O):** Uses the `java.nio` package for handling multiple connections efficiently.
 -   **Thread Pool (`ExecutorService`):**  Manages threads for handling client connections, ensuring better resource utilization.

 **10. Detailed Access Logs:**

 -   Logs each request with timestamps, client IP, requested URL, target address, and other relevant data.

 **Important Notes:**

--   KronoxCore assumes MongoDB is installed and accessible (local or remote).
+-   KronoxCore assumes MariaDB is installed and accessible (local or remote).
 -   Secure your encryption key (`encryptionKey` in  `config.properties`) carefully. **Do not commit your key to version control!**
+-   Make sure to create the `kronoxcore` database in MariaDB and configure the appropriate user credentials in `config.properties`.